siddhideshmukh15/python-car-service-management-system/README.md

 # 🚗 Car Servicing Management System

-A simple **Python console-based project** for managing car servicing records.
+A simple **Python-based Car Servicing Management System** that helps manage customer cars, service bookings, service status, and billing.

 ## ✨ Features

-* Add customer and car details
+* Add new customer and car details
 * Book a car service
+* Choose from available services
+* Automatic service billing
-* View all cars
+* View all car records
-* Search car details
+* Search for a car using Car ID
 * Update service status
-* Generate service bill
+* Generate a customer bill
 * Simple menu-driven interface

 ## 🛠️ Technologies Used